-During COVID-19 (coronavirus), soil sampling and other related technical assistance one on one appointments only, are being scheduled by our Conservation Planner Joel Betts who will be wearing a mask at all times, during your appointment.
+During COVID-19 (coronavirus), soil sampling and other related technical assistance will be managed through one on one appointments only.
+Appointments are being scheduled by our Conservation Planner Joel Betts.
 Soil samples are being sent to the UMaine Soil Testing Lab in Orono.

 WCCD offers soil sampling to Worcester County landowners and occupiers.
 For a reasonable $40 per sample fee, our staff will visit your site and take soil samples for you.
 They will then dry your samples and mail them to the lab.
 If interested, once the lab has finished their analysis, our staff can walk you through the results, and can make recommendations based on your needs.